 If an applicant dedicates land and/or constructs road improvements that are identified in the Current TIF system improvement projects as part of a development activity, they can be issued a credit using the Transportation Impact Fee Claim for Credit Form.
 Refer to the latest Traffic Impact Study for the list of system improvement projects.

 After City staff receives the Transportation Impact Fee Calculation Spreadsheet and either of the optional forms, they will process the information and provide the application with the final TIF amount in writing.
 TIF payment is due prior to the issuance of a building permit.

-For additional information or questions regarding the TIF program, please contact Chris Hammer, PE at 206.842.2016 or email@example.com.
+For additional information or questions regarding the TIF Program, please contact the Development Engineering staff at 206.780.3788 or PWinspection@bainbridgewa.gov.